sofblocks/sofblocks.github.io/_posts/blog/2020-05-12-signatures.md

 5. Once Alice gets the digest, she hashes the message using the same hashing algorithm used by Bob and compares the two digests.
 The signature is valid when the hash values are equal.

+However digital signature doesn't truly verifies the identity of the sender, as hackers may get their hands on the public key and intefere with signature together with the data itself.

 ## Hashing

 Creates a unique digital fingerprint data called digest / hash / message digest.